Ananya-KM/RISCV-MYTH/pipelining.md

 ---
 ### Timing Abstraction and Flexibility in TL-Verilog:
-Absolutely!
-Here's your detailed content rewritten in a **simplified and clear form** — same meaning, just easier to understand, and structured to follow smoothly:
+ A detailed content rewritten in a **simplified and clear form** — same meaning, just easier to understand, and structured to follow smoothly:

 ![Screenshot 2025-04-07 225809](https://github.com/user-attachments/assets/24796942-ec1c-40d7-a3f8-5281d3de6529)